 How can you be radically open-minded?
 Ask us for help.
 Capture Higher Ed is a company of thoughtful people — and we are weighted pretty heavy on the believability scale.
 The net knowledge of this company is relatively astounding.
 We have professional designers and excellent writers and visionary leadership.
 We have people who know marketing to its bones.
 We have people who’ve worked in admissions offices.
 And the sum of all that strategy is a knowledge that may, just may, disagree with what you know — or think you know.

 We are approaching the field of enrollment management from a very different road, and that road, regardless of what anyone “believes,” has value.
-Part of that value is based on the experience of colleges who have worked with us, and their testimonials attest to the effectiveness of what we’ve designed, whether its Capture Behavioral Engagement, or email campaigns with colorful infographics and vibrant images, or Instagram ads that contain everything you could ever want to say in a simple, digestible square of information — ah, the Internet.
+Part of that value is based on the experience of colleges who have worked with us, and their testimonials attest to the effectiveness of what we’ve designed, whether its our Behavioral Intelligence Platform, or email campaigns with colorful infographics and vibrant images, or Instagram ads that contain everything you could ever want to say in a simple, digestible square of information — ah, the Internet.

 But once you have the information you need — who these students are, what their interests may be — you need to know what to do with that information.
 And so we propose, as always, to create a team … just as Dalio did as he reformed his company.
 Because in the end, he realized that it was not the achievement of his goals that mattered so much, but rather passing on what he had learned so that OTHERS could achieve their goals.